Private Richard Henry Cheers

 HOSPITALISATION RHEUMATISM DECEMBER 1915

-On 18th December he diagnoses was changed to rheumatism.
+On 17th December the diagnosis was changed to rheumatism.
 The symptoms would be similar and his gonorrhoea would have caused this disease.
 Medical understanding was limited, and treatment focused on relieving symptoms rather than curing the condition.
 The primary aim was to relieve pain and keep the soldier warm and dry, as these were believed to ease the symptoms.
 Hot water bottles, dry clothing, and wool blankets were commonly used for this purpose.

 Medical staff also used hot baths or steam baths when available, which helped to soothe sore joints and relax stiff muscles.
 Massage and gentle movement were sometimes encouraged to improve circulation and reduce stiffness.